awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.

-## Determining if Your Account Pushes Logs to CloudWatch<a name="lambda-edge-testing-debugging-cloudwatch-logs-enabled"></a>
+## Determining if your account pushes logs to CloudWatch<a name="lambda-edge-testing-debugging-cloudwatch-logs-enabled"></a>

 By default, CloudFront enables logging invalid Lambda function responses, and pushes the log files to CloudWatch by using one of the [Service\-linked roles for Lambda@Edge](lambda-edge-permissions.md#using-service-linked-roles)\.
 If you have Lambda@Edge functions that you added to CloudFront before the invalid Lambda function response log feature was released, logging is enabled when you next update your Lambda@Edge configuration, for example, by adding a CloudFront trigger\.